Why you need hiking snacks

 What is hiking (or road tripping) without snacks for hiking?
 Not much right? 😉

 If you go for a half day hike snacks are not essential but nice to have.
 On a day hike you should definitely bring a few snacks with you to refuel your body during the day.
 I know I get really hungry after a couple of hours, so I always bring lunch besides snacks.
 In summer fresh juicy fruits and veggies are great to get that extra water besides the water from your reusable bottle.
+(Calculate how much water you need for your day trip here.)

 On longer hikes (multi day hikes) you need more than just snacks for hiking, but we will cover that topic another time.